Italian traditional food organic, rustic, home cooking recipes

 Whole fish need only a roll in seasoned flour or oatmeal just before frying.
 Sole or plaice fillets may be rolled in seasoned flour and then fried in butter, or dipped into beaten egg after rolling in seasoned flour, then fried until golden-brown.

-Page 2 of this Italian Traditional Food article can be found on the next page.
+Page 2 of this Italian Traditional Food article on how to fry can be found on the next page.

 Page 1 Next >>